Texas requests more mortuary trailers

 Due to the surge in cases of COVID-19 cases and hospitalizations, state officials have ordered five more mortuary trailers that will be kept in San Antonio and then deployed to cities as needed.

-Hidalgo County had three trailers last year in Weslaco and mission along with two county-owned morgue trailers.
+Hidalgo County had trailers last year in Weslaco and Mission, along with two county-owned morgue trailers.

 News Video